You Don’t Exist to Please Dipshits

 Until I got older.
 And I became an adult.
 And I was on par with all of these other adults, with their cars and their houses and their jobs and their credit cards, when I realized that: (a) Most people are dipshits and; (b) I wasn’t too much—they were too little.

 It never occurred to me that the people looking at me, judging me, could be wrong.

 And sometimes, even if only by sheer probability, I’d be right at least 50% of the time.

 Now that I know this, it makes life so much simpler.
 You make cross-eyes at me, I automatically assume something’s wrong with you, not me.
-(Well, USUALLY—unless I’m sneaking gin into the movie theater.)
+(Well, USUALLY—unless I’m sneaking gin into a national park somewhere.)
 This subtle little shift in perspective has saved me more times than I can count.
-Because when you get out there in this world, there’s always going to be someone trying to bring you down.
-Always going to be someone who’s jealous or shitty or unfair.
+Because when you get out there in this world, there’s always going to be someone trying to break you down.
+Always going to be someone who’s jealous or shitty or unfair or actually out of their goddamn minds.
 And what, are you going to let that stop you?
 Shrink you?
 Put you back into your shell?